 It’s hard to believe that the 2011 NFL regular season is nearing its midway point, much like it’ll be equally as difficult seeing snow in some of the football stadiums, while playing games in the month of October.
+Weather could impact decisions made on the NFL Picks Week 8 slate.

 Either way, Week 8 features a handful of the NFL’s elite teams coming off a bye and immediately being thrust into key matchups, mainly the Philadelphia Eagles (who host the Dallas Cowboys on Sunday Night Football) and the New England Patriots, who travel to Pittsburgh to take on Ben Roethlisberger and the Steelers.